Bigger Trees Near Warter: Showing

 Hockney produced Bigger Trees Near Warter for the Royal Academy summer exhibition in London, where it was first shown in May 2007, occupying the end wall of Gallery III.
 Following the close of the exhibition, once the rest of the works had been removed this painting remained in place.
 Two digital photographic renderings of the work on exactly the same scale as the original were then hung on the two walls flanking it.

 From 12 February 2011 to 12 June 2011, the painting was on display at York Art Gallery.

-From 25 June 2011 to 18 September 2011, the painting was on display at the Ferens Art Gallery in Hull.
+Then from 25 June 2011 to 18 September 2011, it was on display at the Ferens Art Gallery in Hull.

 From 1 October 2011 to 4 March 2012, the painting was on display at the Cartwright Hall Art Gallery in Bradford, the artist's birthplace.

 Donation

 In April 2008 Hockney donated the painting to the Tate, saying, "I thought if I'm going to give something to the Tate I want to give them something really good.
 It's going to be here for a while.
 I don't want to give things I'm not too proud of."
 He also said, "I feel loyal to the Tate.
 More artists should donate.
 They should think about it.
 You can’t quite trust collectors who say they’ll give to the Tate and often don’t."
 The Tate's director, Nicholas Serota, said, "It is an astonishing gift.
 Notwithstanding its size, this painting could have been sold to many buyers around the world.
 Simply to give with no tax benefit to himself is a remarkable gesture."

 The painting found a permanent home at Tate Britain in November 2009, where it was displayed along with a pair of digital renderings of the painting.

 The copse can be found approximately 3/4 mile south of Warter.
 A group of trees near Warter which had been painted by Hockney was cut down in March 2009, but these were not the trees in the painting described in this article.